TRUMPF-IoT/cdeDocs/docs/thebook/cdeSampleSolution.md

 5) then click return and then click the details button as you should be very familiar with by now.

 6) you now need to create a message template and point at a server.
 7) we want to send a message if the ping latency was too high.
 You can enter "Ping too High" in the subject and a more detailed message in the "Message".
-If you want to use properties of Things in the message, you can use %PropertyName% macro.
+You do not need to put anything here as this text will come from the rules engine.
+But if you want to test your email it might make sense to put "Test email - please disregard" in here.
 8) Open the "Additional Settings" and enter the information for your SMTP server.
 9) Click on the "Send Email" button to test your configuration